-- Reduce the time between crash and data availability in the database by reducing the crash records backlog. - Develop a pilot program to provide both electronic devices for crash records entry onsite and a web form to enter crash reports electronically from police stations or regions. - Redesign the crash report for use both manually and electronically. - Develop a traffic records data warehouse with initial emphasis on crash, vehicle and driver data.
-Development of crash records database to start live on January 1, 2011. - Provide access to the Crash Records Database (and Data Warehouse in the future) to PRTSC board agencies. - Analyze traffic data using both spatial (GIS) and statistical methods for the PRTSC. - Integrate license point's data into DAVID+ and activate the license suspension process for those violators with enough points to do so. - Integrate weight and tonnage data for commercial vehicles into DAVID+. - Provide for the development of a new Patient Care Report (PCR), NEMSIS compliant and new data systems that can be integrated to the Traffic Records Warehouse.
+• Reduce the time between crash and data availability in the database by reducing the crash records backlog.

+- Develop a pilot program to provide both electronic devices for crash records entry onsite and a web form to enter crash reports electronically from police stations or regions. - Redesign the crash report for use both manually and electronically. - Develop a traffic records data warehouse with initial emphasis on crash, vehicle and driver data - Provide access to the Crash Records Database (and Data Warehouse in the future) to PRTSC board agencies. - Analyze traffic data using both spatial (GIS) and statistical methods for the PRTSC. - Integrate license point's data into DAVID+ and activate the license suspension process for those violators with enough points to do so. - Integrate weight and tonnage data for commercial vehicles into DAVID+. - Provide for the development of a new Patient Care Report (PCR), NEMSIS compliant and new data systems that can be integrated to the Traffic Records Warehouse.